 1. Add the Gorilla Trek last to your time in Africa:

-Most often, Trekkers will plan their Safari focusing on their time in the Maasai Mara or the Serengeti, on the beaches of Zanzibar, then try to add Gorillas Chimpanzees.
+Most often, Trekkers will plan their Safari focusing on their time in the Maasai Mara or the Serengeti, on the beaches of Zanzibar, then try to add Gorillas and Chimpanzees to your safari.

-Gorilla Permits, Chimpanzee Permits are limited in availability.
+Gorilla Permits and Chimpanzee Permits are limited in availability.
 Game drives in Kenya or Tanzania.
-Unlike most other Safari Activities in Africa, Gorilla Trekking is a pretty limited, exclusive, and, yes, expensive Activity.
+Unlike most other Safari Activities in Africa, Gorilla Trekking is a pretty limited, exclusive, and expensive Activity.

 Add on top of that, for conservation reasons, the number of visitors to trekkers is limited.

-Avoid the number one mistake made when it comes to Gorilla Trekking’s planning.
+Avoid the number one mistake made regarding Gorilla Trekking’s planning.
 Plan your time in Africa around your Gorilla Trek,d everything else will fall into place.
 Gorilla permits first, then plan the rest of your time in Africa.
-It is the number one mistake made by want to be Gorilla Trekkers.
+It is the number one mistake made by wanting to be Gorilla Trekkers.